-Dr. Chander shares a parallel passion for space exploration.
-During her lifetime, it is her deepest desire to see a well-developed architecture to sustain human and robotic exploration of our solar system and beyond.
-An alumnus of the International Space University, Dr. Chander has performed remote simulations of trauma rescues, anesthesia and surgery in Mars analogue settings with physicians in the US, France, and the Concordia base in Antarctica.
-Currently, she is involved with a consortium that is studying the effect of microgravity and radiation on the nervous system, cardiovascular system, cognition and sleep.
-Dr. Chander anticipates using many of the brain read-out technologies applied to her clinical practice to understanding nervous system development and plasticity within the space microgravity environment to better enable short and long-duration space missions.
+Dr. Chander also contributes to space life sciences and medicine.
+A finalist for astronaut selection and an alumnus of the International Space University, Dr. Chander has performed remote simulations of trauma rescues, anesthesia and surgery in Mars analogue settings with physicians in the US, France, and the Concordia base in Antarctica.
+She has also been involved with a consortium that elaborated a road-map for studying the effect of microgravity and radiation on the nervous system, cardiovascular system, cognition and sleep.
+She wishes someday to see the Earth rise from the surface of the moon.

 Neuroscience is on the cutting edge of decoding brains, making it possible like never before to peer into brains and hijack their circuitry.
 In this talk, we will explore how old and new technologies make it possible to read visions and dreams, hack thoughts, and plant false memories.
 We also look at how modern medicine and science make it possible to restore and enhance function to people who are paralyzed, opening the door to digital and robotic control with the human mind.
 And is it possible to reanimate brains that were considered dead?
 What does consciousness look like?
 Consider the future of what it means to be human and what ethical challenges we will encounter on this path.